Bender250/bender250.github.io/_posts/eth/2019-7-1-Allalinhorn.md

 ---
 layout: post
-title: My first 4k mountain
+title: Skiing in late June, my first 4k mountain
 ---

 I have been silent for more than two months.
 The main reason was the end of the semester when I was busy with teaching.
 And given the bad weather, I was rather working, studying for paragliding theory exam (I passed!), and doing home tasks, than going for some fancy trips.